-Create directives for how you want your affairs and assets handled throughout your life and after you pass away.
-This is essential in preserving your legacy, however, many avoid preparing for unfortunate events like incapacity and death because of the discomfort that often comes with discussing such topics.
+Creating directives for how you want your affairs and assets handled throughout your life and after you pass away is essential in preserving your legacy.
+However, many avoid preparing for unfortunate events like incapacity and death because of the discomfort that often comes with discussing such topics.
 Moreover, estate planning involves intricacies that discourage people from taking the first step.

-This is where the expertise and guidance of an estate planning lawyer come into play.
-Wiles Law Firm, LLC can help you navigate the ins and outs of estate planning and wealth preservation, so you can safeguard your hard-earned fortune and leave a lasting legacy for your family.
+This is where the guidance of an estate planning lawyer comes into play.
+Wiles Law Firm, LLC can help you navigate the ins and outs of estate planning and wealth preservation, so you can help safeguard your hard-earned fortune and leave a lasting legacy for your family.

 What Does an Estate Planning Lawyer Do?

-An estate planning lawyer specializes in end-of-life planning and educates clients on the strategies and tools they can use to preserve their estate.
+An estate planning lawyer specializes in end-of-life planning and educates clients on the strategies and tools they can use to help preserve their estate.
 They are knowledgeable about the laws governing the transfer, disbursement, and taxation of assets.
-With their expertise, they coordinate with financial advisors and tax professionals to create an estate plan tailored to their client’s unique needs.
+With their knowledge, they coordinate with financial advisors and tax professionals to create an estate plan tailored to their clients’ unique needs.

 Estate planning attorneys can perform the following duties to help you formalize your wishes: